anteq/eestec-web-workshops/md/1-intro.md

 - more than 20 hours of time spent together <3

 #### Aims
-- understand some "high-level" concepts in Web
+- become familiar some "high-level" concepts in Web  <!-- .element: class="fragment" data-fragment-index="1" -->
-- get to know all these weird buzzwords
+- get to know all these weird buzzwords  <!-- .element: class="fragment" data-fragment-index="2" -->
+- understand the variety of web dev tools  <!-- .element: class="fragment" data-fragment-index="3" -->
-- have fun and bond together!
+- have fun and bond together! <!-- .element: class="fragment" data-fragment-index="4" -->

 <!-- .slide: data-background-image="https://68.media.tumblr.com/91e937a6e603df504bc0befe3be3bb42/tumblr_nigpufykwD1si3dqao1_500.gif" -->